Tick Paralysis in Pets

 - Change in sound of bark or meow

 - Difficulty breathing

 To perform a tick search, work your fingers through your dog or cat’s coat down to the skin and then systematically massage your fingers over the entire coat.
-You should concentrate on the dog or cat’s front half as this is where they are more likely to occur.
-Attached ticks are firmly attached and feel like a hard smooth round irregularity on the surface of the skin.
+You should concentrate on the dog or cat’s front half as this is where ticks are more likely to attach.
+Once firmly attached. ticks feel like a hard, smooth, round irregularity on the surface of the skin.
 Make sure you check the edge of the lips, in skin folds, between the toes and in the ears.

-If you are worried that your dog or cat may have tick paralysis, please do not hesitate to contact SASH’s emergency service, VetICU or your local veterinarian.
+If you are worried that your dog or cat may have tick paralysis, please do not hesitate to contact the SASH Emergency service or your local veterinarian.